Live at Fire in the Valley: Reception

 In a review for AllMusic, Steve Loewy wrote: "Spearman was a special kind of free-style musician, who could encapsulate the whole jazz tradition in a single chorus.
 He reached way back to the big-throated saxophone sounds of the 1940s, but updated them with advanced technique.
 You can hear a bit of Illinois Jacquet in his playing, but you can also find traces of Charles Lloyd and Archie Shepp.
 The five pieces found on this CD are attractively paced, with plenty of solo space for all three members of the group.
-The group sound is infused with the blues, although it is a modern distorted version for the '90s.
+The group sound is infused with the blues, although it is a modern distorted version from the '90s.
 This performance closed the Festival, and the crowd exploded with enthusiasm after each number.
 It is not hard to see why."

 The authors of The Penguin Guide to Jazz awarded the album 3 stars, and commented: "This strong festival set derives much of its compelling power from bassist Parker, but it is Spearman compositions which dominate.
 'Initiation' and 'Blues for Frank and John' almost exhaust the energies of the group... but the enthusiasm of the crowd spurs them on."

 Writing for All About Jazz, Derek Taylor stated: "This disc and another offering on Soul Note represent the complete discography of the group.
 Though a pair of outings may seem paltry in number the heights of creative catharsis attained by the players on both demonstrate that the old adage of quality over quantity definitely holds true in the realm of improvised music.
-Even more importantly the music of Trio Hurricane expounds the benefits that can be reaped by subjugating the individual ego to greater good of the group; a valuable lesson that many musicians still have yet to learn."
+Even more importantly the music of Trio Hurricane expounds the benefits that can be reaped by subjugating the individual ego to the greater good of the group; a valuable lesson that many musicians still have yet to learn."